UPDATED: September 24, 2018

 Can you fight the statutory suspension of your license based on your medical condition?

 The answer depends on the circumstances and is very fact specific.
 What is the nature of your medical condition?
 How does it affect your performance?
 Does the officer have special training in recognizing drug use?
 Did the officer see any evidence of intoxication that cannot be explained by your condition?

 In contesting his driver’s license suspension, the defendant said he was a diabetic.
-Because defendant may have been diabetic and the officer did not have any drug training or experience, the court found that the officer had no basis to conclude that defendant’s state was based on drugs and not on diabetes.
+Because defendant may have been diabetic and the officer did not have any drug training or experience, the Third District Illinois Appellate Court found that the officer had no basis to conclude that defendant’s state was based on drugs and not on diabetes.
 While a layperson can testify regarding intoxication from alcohol, the effects of drugs are not commonly known, and training and experience are necessary to understand their effects on people, which the officer lacked.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)